Romance Writers of America: Diversity and inclusion issues

 The Cultural, Interracial, and Multicultural Special Interest Chapter of the RWA, which hosted authors whose local chapters were not perceived as welcoming to women of color, started a petition to recall new President Damon Suede.
 Suede and the RWA Executive Director resigned on January 9, 2020.
 More board resignations followed.

-In May 2020 the RWA announced that it was replacing the Rita Awards with the Vivian Awards, named after Vivian Stephens, the organization's founder, a Black editor, "in an attempt to move on from the controversy" and to recognise that "happily ever afters are for everyone”.
+In May 2020, the RWA announced that it was replacing the Rita Awards with the Vivian Awards, named after Vivian Stephens, the organization's founder, a black editor, "in an attempt to move on from the controversy" and to recognise that "happily ever afters are for everyone”.

+Chapter 11 bankruptcy

+In May 2024, the RWA filed for Chapter 11 bankruptcy, stating that it owed millions of dollars in contracts to convention centers for hotel rooms.
+An 80% decline in membership since 2019, described by the RWA as "predominantly due to disputes concerning diversity, equity, and inclusion issues between some members of a prior RWA board and others in the larger romance writing community", and a corresponding decline in membership revenue were contributing factors to the bankruptcy.